-In 2020-21 two-way goods and services trade with Switzerland was valued at $7.4 billion.
-Switzerland is an important investment partner for Australia, our 11th largest source, valued at $69.2 billion (2021).
-Bilateral trade has grown by over 25 per cent in the past 5 years and over 250 Swiss companies operate today in Australia.
+In 2022 two-way goods and services trade with Switzerland was valued at $8.7 billion.
+Switzerland is an important investment partner for Australia, our 11th largest source, valued at $74 billion in 2022.
+Bilateral trade has grown by over 25 per cent in the past 5 years.
 Swiss investment in Australia is concentrated in pharmaceuticals, medical technology and services, banking, and insurance.

 Switzerland and Australia have a complementary business culture.
 Switzerland's strong, stable and diverse market offers investment opportunities for Australian business.
-A number of Australian companies have a base in Switzerland, taking advantage of its highly-educated labour force and world-class science and research networks.
+Around 60 Australian companies have a base in Switzerland, taking advantage of its highly educated labour force and world-class science and research networks.
 Australian companies in Switzerland include Cochlear, CSL Behring, IFM Investors, Macquarie Group and Sonic Healthcare.

 About 250 Swiss companies are active in Australia.
 Major Swiss corporates investing in Australia include ABB, Crédit Suisse, Glencore, Nestlé, Novartis, Roche, Swiss Re, UBS and Zurich Insurance.
 Due to the high level of research and development spending by major Swiss corporates, Austrade has an active ‘invest in research' strategy to attract further Swiss investment to Australian R&D in the areas of life sciences, agribusiness and food, power and technology.

-For more information, please see Austrade's Zurich office.
+For more information, please see Austrade's Frankfurt office.

 Science and education